jannerm/intrinsics-network/README.md

 		 --train_sets motorbike_train,airplane_train,bottle_train \
 		 --val_set motorbike_val,airplane_val,bottle_val
 ```
-where the train and val sets are located in `data_path` and were rendered in the previous step.
-The script will save visualizations of the model's predictions on the validation images every epoch and save them to `save_path` along with the model itself.
-Note that `num_train` and `num_val` denote the number of images <i>per dataset</i>, so in the above example there will be 30000 total training images and 60 validation images.
+where the train and val sets are located in `--data_path` and were rendered in the previous step.
+The script will save visualizations of the model's predictions on the validation images every epoch and save them to `--save_path` along with the model itself.
+Note that `--num_train` and `--num_val` denote the number of images <i>per dataset</i>, so in the above example there will be 30000 total training images and 60 validation images.

 ## Intrinsic image prediction